Data security and privacy policies for Google connectors in Azure Logic Apps

 For the most recent information, see the Gmail connector's technical reference documentation.

-Steps for affected logic apps
+Steps for affected workflows

 If you have to use the Gmail connector with a Gmail consumer account and Google non-approved connectors in a logic app, you can create your own Google app for personal or internal use in your enterprise.
 For this scenario, here are the high-level steps that you need to take: